Our improved model for gut microbiome dysbiosis

 The two main bacterial groups in the gut microbiome

-The gut microbiome is a highly complex ecosystem composed primarily of vast numbers of bacteria.
-These can be divided into several groups.
-The two most important groups are Bacteroides and Clostridium .
+The gut microbiome is a very complex ecosystem consisting primarily of enormous quantities of bacteria.
+These can be divided into different groups.
+The two most important groups are the Bacteroides and Clostridium.

-The gut microbiome of an adult with a Western diet consists of approximately 80% of these two bacterial groups [ 2 ] .
-Deviations in the numbers and/or activity of these bacterial groups therefore determine the overall stability of the gut microbiome.
+The gut microbiome of an adult with a Western diet consists of about 80% of these two bacterial groups[2].
+Deviations in the numbers and/or activity of these bacterial groups are therefore decisive for the overall stability of the gut microbiome.
 For this reason, these groups form the basis of our dysbiosis model.

 Four basic types of dysbiosis